Chapter 15 - Prelude to the Last Dance?

 Mapping the Future

-I went looking for a software company that had map building capability.
+I went looking for a software company that had digital map building capability.
 I looked at many and didn’t find much.
 Then I stumbled across Kumu.
 They had developed some business diagram software that I thought could be adapted for my purposes.
 I went looking for the company and it turned out they were a distributed network.
 There was no company headquarters.
 Everyone worked remotely.
 This was one of the models we had talked about for the future.
 Instead of a centralized company, you build and work in a distributed network.

 I learned a lot and the groups found value in the process.
 After the surgery, assuming I survived, I envisioned doing a series of these gatherings where we would capture and map the stories of the now and future across multiple disciplines .
-The first envisioned round included gatherings with tech folks in Silicon Valley, movie folks in Hollywood, economics folks in New York and human performance folks in Boulder.
+The first envisioned round included gatherings with tech folks in Silicon Valley, movie folks in Hollywood, financial folks in New York and human performance folks in Boulder.

 As I got closer to the surgery, I started to get my affairs in order.
 Although there was a very small chance something would go wrong, it was major surgery with lots of unknowns.
 And remember, based on my low PSA score I wasn’t supposed to have cancer in the first place, but here we were.

 So, when the cancer arrived I began feeling differently.
 Being married made a lot of sense to our family business, wills etc. I also felt if we focused on all the good things we had going for us, perhaps we could find a new chapter, assuming the cancer didn’t intervene.
 We talked to Matt about it (he was living with us again) and he was for it.
 So one day in July we found ourselves at the County Court house being married by a judge.
 In the middle of all the stress of my health challenges, it felt deeply appropriate.
 You can see that in the pictures.
-I felt no matter happened to me, Jennifer and Matt would be okay.
+I felt no matter what happened to me, Jennifer and Matt would be okay.

 One of the things that I remember however was the awkwardness of being home again as a young adult.
 It just brought up whatever family trauma was lurking and in Matt’s case it didn’t seem easy for him.
 Jennifer’s and my relationship also changed as well when he was around.
 Jennifer’s first focus was always Matt.
 She had literally saved his life on multiple occasions.
 I had always been okay with that, but in this case, Matt was struggling with his life again and his health was being impacted to say nothing of his psychological state.
-Jennifer was still recovering from the six years she had gone with him and his drug addiction.
+Jennifer was still recovering from the six years she had worked with him and his drug addiction.
 She still would wake up in the middle of night like she had done so often before.
 We made it work, but any thought that Jennifer and I were going to figure out again who we were as a couple without kids was delayed.

 To Matt’s credit he got interested in the science of CBD oil.
 It was legalized in Colorado and all kinds of startups were making products with it.
 He met some young guys that were infusing coffee with CBD tinctures.
 The mad chemist in him really became attracted to the infusing process and very quickly he became Steep Fuse’s infuser.
 I hoped this interest for him would lead him forward to more self-love and confidence like music had done for me.

-The TURP was a major surgery, but this one was many magnitudes more.
+The TURP was a major surgery, but this second one was many magnitudes more.
 For starters they would make five incisions in my lower body to allow the robot arms to get into my body cavity.
-I had never had a procedure like this.
-I did like Dr. Kim and had faith in his judgement.
+I had never had a procedure like this but I did like Dr. Kim and had faith in his judgement.
 There was no way around it though, I was having an organ removed.

 Jenny came as far as the “wheel in” point and then waved good bye.
 I had requested that I see the robot before they put me out.
 It was a strange looking thing.